jank3/jk-multitool/README.md

 And now open jk-multitool.py

-If you have any problem installing or running it DM me Jank3#8888
+If you have any problem installing or running it DM me on discord Jank3#8888

 In future updates I will add the use of Proxys for better performance